mm80843/T3.5/docs/Benef/PBN__Benef_364.md

 ## Articles mentionning this Benefit

 * [Characterization and performance evaluation of a full-scale activated carbon-based dynamic botanical air filtration system for improving indoor air quality](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_71.md)

+## Name of the Benefit

+Plants remove VOCs from the air, reducing emissions to the environment